jtarchie/some-router/README.md

 A framework independent routing in Javascript.
 It will match params, globs, and static routes.
 It does not invoke the handler, just returns it.

+Influenced by my experience in Sinatra Ruby framework.
+Motivation to have generic router that can be used across different platforms -- HTTP, Cloudflare Workers, etc.

 ## Usage

 ```javascript